JaydanZ/Live-Lift/README.md

 # Livelift

-LiveLift is a react based webapp created for MegaHackathon 2022 to help with good health and well-being (#3 UN Sustainability Goals).
+LiveLift is a bodybuilding strength training web applicaiton developed using React.js and created for MegaHackathon 2022 to help with good health and well-being (#3 UN Sustainability Goals).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It's purpose is to allow the user to create an account, store and track their own custom made workout programs.
+Each program contains a list of workouts specified by the user when they create said program or added later on by editing their program.

 ## Livelift UI